Secret #40 3 Risks of Retirement

 - Not replacing our work identity

 Identity is key to our sense of self and how we engage with the world.
 Often we find our ‘fit’ from what we do at work.
-If we don’t replace our work identity when we retire, then we risk floundering and wondering who we are.
+If we don’t replace our work identity when we retire, then we face the risks of retirement floundering and wondering who we are.

 The Up Side – Retirement presents the opportunity to re-invent ourselves around our truest sense of self.
 Taking take time to establish a new identity before we stop working will position us to embrace retirement and start enjoying it from day one.

 Health is key to our enjoyment of life at any age, but as we get older we need to do more to nurture our health.
 If we fail to be pro-active about our health as we approach retirement, then we risk a slide into inactivity and ever declining energy once we retire.
 We risk losing our vitality and joie de vivre and attribute our slump to ‘ageing’, without realising how much we can do to improve our lot.

 The Up Side – More free time in retirement presents the opportunity for re-engaging with our physical health after many busy years of working.
 Many people find that focusing on their health gives them a better sense of well-being than they experienced when they were younger.

 - Failing to stay Connected